-If you're interested in avoiding this common collector's affliction, specialization is the way to go!
-And, what better way to maintain a collection of reasonable size, than collecting miniature mineral specimens?
+If you’re interested in avoiding this common collector’s affliction, specialization is the way to go!
+And, what better way to maintain a collection of reasonable size, than collecting thumbnail or miniature mineral specimens?

 For those with limited space for display, collecting small mineral specimens just makes sense.
 By limiting the size of your specimens, you can easily store and display hundreds of rocks, minerals, and crystals, adding interest and variety to your collection.
 To add perspective, approximately 500 thumbnails could fit into the same display space as 25 hand-sized specimens – meaning even a collection of modest size can hold great impact!

 If you’re interested in collecting small mineral specimens, there are a few things you should keep in mind.
 Think miniature is as small as it gets?
 Try again!
 There are several specific size categories to specialize in collecting little treasures.
 We’ve categorized them, here: